How To Prevent Hair Setbacks

 Heat damage is mainly from direct heat from flat irons and hot combs.
 For naturals, it can cause a loss in definition and an increase in frizz, something no natural wants.
 For relaxed ladies, it can cause splits and irreparable damage that makes the hair more difficult to style.
 To prevent heat damage, use a heat protectant whenever using any kind of heat and try to avoid direct heat as much as possible.
 To reverse it, try a clarifying shampoo and protein treatments.

-Ah, the jealous stylist.
+Ah, the incompetent stylist.
 We have all had our experience with bad or jealous stylists.
 You walk in for a touch up or trim with flowing hair going down to your waist and walk out with shoulder length hair because your stylist was overzealous when doing your trim, messed up your dye or relaxer, or “accidentally” cut your hair unevenly and had to drastically shorten your hair to “even it out.”
 My advice to many women is to try and become more independent when it comes to your hair so that YOU are in control of what happens to it.
-Things you should TRY to learn how to do on your own are minor trims(dusting), relaxing(that’s iffy), styling(without cutting), washing, and conditioning.
-Everything else (dying, bleaching, cuts, relaxing(if you really can’t do it on your own) should be left to a TRUSTED stylist, not Peaches’ cousin’s girlfriend Kiki from down the block.
+Things you should try to learn how to do on your own are minor, i.e. trims(dusting), relaxing(that’s iffy), styling(without cutting), washing, and conditioning.
+Everything else should be left to a trusted and well respected stylist.